Better-HPC/keystone-python-client/docs/index.md

 | `update_{resource}`   | Update an existing record for the specified resource.    |
 | `delete_{resource}`   | Delete an existing record for the specified resource.    |

-Below are examples demonstrating how to use the CRUD methods:
+The following example demonstrates how to use the CRUD methods:

 ```python
 # Create a new record